dhruv15598/RAG-Financebench-Jev/README.md

 The flow is: retrieve passages → rerank → Jev checks evidence sufficiency → Qwen answers → Jev checks answer support.
 Jev is optional.
 Its scores are model judgments, not proven probabilities of correctness.
 Diagnostic runs retain cases even when the evidence check rejects them.

+## Why FinanceBench?

+We use [FinanceBench, published by Patronus AI](https://huggingface.co/datasets/PatronusAI/financebench), to test question answering over company financial reports.
+Its public dataset contains 150 questions with reference answers and supporting evidence.
+Questions cover finding reported figures, comparing periods and calculating financial metrics, making it useful for examining retrieval failures and numerical mistakes.

+This repository runs **ten fixed development questions** against a **28-report corpus** from our earlier pilot.
+Docket retrieves passages from the reports, Qwen generates an answer, and optional Jev checks judge evidence sufficiency and answer support.
+The report then displays the FinanceBench reference answer for comparison.
+Reference answers and annotated evidence are not supplied as answer hints to Qwen or Jev.

+These ten cases are a selected subset, not a full FinanceBench evaluation or an unbiased accuracy estimate.
+Jev's verdicts are separate from the benchmark references: an answer can be judged supported and still be wrong.
+FinanceBench uses a noncommercial license; see [data attribution and licensing](DATA_LICENSE.md).

 ## View saved results

 Open `data/snapshot.html` in a browser.
 No installation or key is needed.
 The ten historical cases include retrieved passages, model answers, Jev judgments and FinanceBench references.
 They are selected development cases, not a random test set.